At BAI, wherever we operate, we help our employees thrive.

 Today technology allows me to Skype with relatives overseas – it brings my family together in ways I wouldn’t have imagined 10 years ago.
 Who knows what will happen in the next 10 years…holographic teleconferencing perhaps?
 Teleportation?

-I’ve worked for RFE in Hong Kong for 21 years.
+I’ve worked for BAI Communications Hong Kong (formerly RFE) in Hong Kong for 21 years.

 When my team and I work on a project, we are not only focussed on the field of telecommunications: we deal with a wide range of issues regarding construction, manufacturing, quality, safety.
 We often utilise the technologies of other industries.
 This has very much widened my horizons.